jekyll/jekyll/docs/_docs/step-by-step/04-layouts.md

 Websites typically have more than one page and this website is no different.

 Jekyll supports [Markdown](https://daringfireball.net/projects/markdown/syntax)
-as well as HTML for pages, let's use Markdown for the new page.
+as well as HTML for pages.
+Markdown is a great choice for pages with a simple content structure (just paragraphs, headings and images), as it's less verbose than raw HTML.
+Let's try it out on the next page.

 Create `about.md` in the root.